i-like-retro/windows-nt-4/README.md

-I am trying to collect in one place all the latest information on required updates, problems, available software, etc. I also try to compiled and backport some modern open source software to run on Windows NT 4.
+I am trying to collect in one place all the latest information on required updates, problems, available software, etc. I also try to compile and backport some modern open source software to run on Windows NT 4.

 Why?
 Because I like this retro OS :)